-After deep community engagement and partnership, we’re excited to break ground on the new vision for Burnett Bayland Park.
-Over the next year, Harris County Precinct 4 will transform Burnett Bayland Park into a signature park for the region.
-Our team is hard at work reimagining the park with new and upgraded amenities for children, families, athletes, and nature lovers to enjoy.
-This reinvention will bring a beautiful and welcoming destination that will serve the Gulfton and broader community for generations to come.
-We look forward to celebrating this incredible new space with you soon!
+After deep community engagement and strong partnerships, construction is underway on the new Burnett Bayland Park.
+Over the next few years, Harris County Precinct 4 will transform the site into a signature regional destination with new and upgraded amenities for children, families, athletes, and nature lovers.
+This reinvention will create a welcoming space that will serve Gulfton and the broader community for generations.

 Frequently Asked Questions